-- Historic water quality data for PCBs and Dioxins exceeded criteria by two or more orders of magnitude. - \circ Recent water quality samples exceeded the 0.012 μ g/L mercury criterion in excess of 10% of the samples at six stations, river-wide. - Using USEPA's approved consumption-weighted method, no exceedances of the 0.3 mg/kg methylmercury criterion occurred in fish tissue data for each pool of the Ohio R. - WOE approach employed favoring the direct measure of methylmercury in fish tissue as opposed to the water column mercury criterion, which was derived to indirectly protect methylmercury levels in fish tissue.
+- Historic water quality data for PCBs and Dioxins exceeded criteria by two or more orders of magnitude; temporal trends analysis indicate PCBs in fish tissue have decreased. - \circ More than one recent water quality sample exceeded the 0.012 μg/L mercury criterion at seven stations, river-wide. - Using USEPA's approved consumption-weighted method, no exceedances of the 0.3 mg/kg methylmercury criterion occurred in fish tissue data for each pool of the Ohio R. - WOE approach employed favoring the direct measure of methylmercury in fish tissue as opposed to the water column mercury criterion, which was derived to indirectly protect methylmercury levels in fish tissue.